 Find out which Canadian destinations can boast the most breathtaking sunsets.

 Canada’s Largest Baseball Glove

 Every year, Linda Ronsko and her sister-in-law take their two granddaughters on a day trip.
-“For our second annual day trip, we decided to take the girls to Big Knife Provincial Park near Forestburg, Alta,” writes Ronsko.
+“For our second annual day trip, we decided to take the girls to Big Knife Provincial Park near Forestburg, Alberta,” writes Ronsko.
 “On the way there, we stopped in the town of Heisler, where both girls were able to sit in the palm of Canada’s Largest Baseball Glove.
 In 2007, a local artist built the glove next to the town’s baseball diamond.”

 Next, they may not be the biggest, but these are certainly the quirkiest roadside attractions across Canada!